 Currently there are 63 FSEs in the District's service area.
 Fifty (50) of these FSEs have approved grease removal equipment.
+Fourteen of these FSE have dedicated grease interceptor structures.

-Seven of these FSEs are currently permanently or temporarily exempt from owning and maintaining grease removal equipment.
-The remaining 6 FSEs are not exempt but currently do not have grease removal equipment.
+In addition, seven of these FSEs are currently permanently or temporarily exempt from owning and maintaining grease removal equipment.
+The remaining 5 FSEs are not exempt but currently do not have grease removal equipment.
 Exhibit 7-3 identifies the license number, name, location, sample port type, pretreatment facilities, and pretreatment facility size.